Chriscastanuela/guild-fe/README.md

 # About

 [Back to Main](#mainContents)<br>
-This website can register a new student, log a student in, and allows students to register for a new course
+This website can register a new student, log a student in, and allows students to register for a course

 <a name="bw"></a>
 # Built With